-🎬 2025 facts
+๐ฌ 2025 facts

-In 2025, I logged 52 ratings, from 42 unique movies, and 27 movies seen at the theater.
+In 2025, I logged 90 ratings, including 67 movies seen for the first time, and 41 movies seen at the theater.

 My longest streak of movie-watching days was from 24 January to 27 January, with 4 movies watched.

-My longest pause without any movie-watching was from 6 April to 21 April.
+My longest pause without any movie-watching was from 21 September to 16 October.

 The oldest movie I saw was Singin' in the Rain, from 1952.